apereo/cas/docs/cas-server-documentation/installation/Webflow-Customization.md

 suggesting the change to the project and have it be maintained directly.</p></div>

 CAS by default is configured to hot reload changes to the Spring webflow configuration.
-The following setting switches on flow development mode.
-Development mode switches on hot-reloading of flow definition changes, including changes to dependent flow resources such as message bundles.

 ### Extending Webflow